1gravity/Android-ContactPicker/README.md

 }
 ```

-The source code includes a more comprehensive example, also check out the demo app on Google Play: https://play.google.com/store/apps/details?id=com.onegravity.contactpicker.demo.
+The source code includes a more comprehensive example.<br>Also check out the demo app on Google Play: https://play.google.com/store/apps/details?id=com.onegravity.contactpicker.demo.

 ####**Theming**

 The library supports a dark and a light theme out-of-the-box.
-For that it defines a couple of custom
+In order to do that, it defines a
+couple of custom attributes in attrs.xml.
-attributes (attrs.xml).
-To integrate the contact picker in your app, you need to either extend one
+To integrate the contact picker in your app, you need to either extend one of the contact picker
-of the contact picker themes (ContactPicker_Theme_Light or ContactPicker_Theme_Dark) or define the
+themes (ContactPicker_Theme_Light / ContactPicker_Theme_Dark) or define the custom attributes in
-custom attributes in your own theme.
+your own theme.

 #### **Proguard**

-If you use Proguard in your app, please add the following lines to your configuration file:
+If you use Proguard, please add the following lines to your configuration file:
 ```
 -keepattributes *Annotation*
 -keepclassmembers class ** {